-Many families will be traveling this week for the American Thanksgiving holiday.
+Now that border crossings have opened, many families will be traveling this week for the American Thanksgiving holiday.
 If you live in a different city than your parents, the time spent together during the holiday can allow you to see how well they are managing.
 Be aware of the small things and things that are different.
 For example, are you noticing weight loss, balance issues, is Mom now finishing Dad’s sentences because she always has or is he now not able to complete the sentence himself?

 Here are a few suggestions.

 -Don’t interrogate, use your observation and gentle questioning to determine how they are managing,

 -Offer to make a meal with them or take them out for a meal, social awareness or lack thereof may be an indication of a change,

 -Find out what plans they have made should their health suddenly change,

 -Do they have a power of attorney in place,

 -Is there a list of emergency contact names and numbers on an easy to find location, should there be a need?
 (I personally like to place the emergency contact list on the refrigerator),